HasanAmmar05/Startup-Hub/README.md

 - **🌓 Dark/Light Mode**: Comfortable browsing experience in any lighting
 - **📱 Responsive Design**: Perfect experience across all devices
 - **⚡ Real-time Updates**: See new startups and changes instantly
+- **🐛 Error Tracking**: Integrated Sentry for real-time bug reporting and monitoring

 ## 🛠️ Tech Stack